EmersonCoronel/aristotle-api/README.md

 # artistotle-api
-This is the api for the AristotleAI project on my emersoncoronel.com
+This is the api for the AristotleAI project on emersoncoronel.com